 - 1. Uphold and consistently practices personal diversity, inclusion, and cultural awareness, as well as safety and sensitivity approaches in the workplace.
 Practice and ensure that any subordinate management and supervisory roles also prioritize staff mentorship and on-the-job training, including staff development in annual general objectives. - 2.
 The Superintendent is responsible for increasing delivery efficiency and reducing costs.
-The Superintendent is responsible for seeking partnerships with communities, Indigenous governments and Indigenous organizations, non-government organizations and the private sector to improve program delivery within a co-management context. - 3.
+The Superintendent is responsible for seeking partnerships with communities, aboriginal organizations and institutions, non-government organizations and the private sector to improve program delivery within a co-management context. - 3.
 Oversees the development, management and control of regional budgets within the authorized levels, development of regional operational and strategic plans, regional ministerial briefing notes. - 4.
 Oversees and is responsible for maintaining public safety when wildlife-human interactions occur or there are threats of such interactions. - 5.
 Directs oversees and fosters the continued development of a team environment and integration in the day-to-day activities of the regional to ensure effective and responsive delivery of services to communities throughout the region with the most efficient allocation of resources; monitors and evaluates programs/services and retains accountability for the region for capital planning activities, financial management and fiscal responsibility. - 6.
-Responsible for protecting the condition of the environment in the region through comprehensive environmental protection programs including spill response, waste management, air quality management and monitoring energy conservation and environmental assessment in a complex land management regime that is highly regulated. - 7.
-Responsible for delivery of regional wildlife management and forest management activities and establishes overall regional direction for wildlife and forest management research and compliance programs through collaboration with land claim organizations for the protection of the quality, delivery and abundance of wildlife and forest resources. - 8.
-Accountable for maintaining and protecting the condition, quality, diversity and abundance of renewable resources in the region through comprehensive inventory, monitoring and implementation of a compliance model that includes education, prevention and enforcement.
+Supports and advises the Assistant Deputy Minister in providing regional information for presentations, submissions and briefings to the Deputy Minister, Minister, Cabinet and Management Boards and responds to immediate requests for information and action from the Ministers officer.
+The Superintendent serves as a critical member of the Departments Senior Management Team. - 7.
+Responsible for protecting the condition of the environment in the region through comprehensive environmental protection programs including spill response, waste management, air quality management and monitoring energy conservation and environmental assessment in a complex land management regime that is highly regulated. - 8.
+Responsible for delivery of regional wildlife management and forest management activities and establishes overall regional direction for wildlife and forest management research and compliance programs through collaboration with land claim organizations for the protection of the quality, delivery and abundance of wildlife and forest resources.

-9. Promote and support the use of scientific research, traditional knowledge and public education to develop a better understanding of ecosystem dynamics, integrated resource management and sustainable development in the region.
-10. Development of the region through participation on regional senior management committees, development of regional strategies and through partnerships with other departments, other governments, Indigenous governments and Indigenous organizations, non-government organizations and communities.
-11. Leads or participates in the negotiations of agreements and provides senior level liaison with other parties such as municipalities, provincial, federal government departments, agencies, Indigenous governments and Indigenous organizations.
-12. Promote and support the use of renewable resources to enhance community self-sufficiency and contribute to local and traditional economies while maintaining biological diversity and environmental integrity.
-13. Ensure quality, performance, development and occupational health and safety of all regional staff.
+9. Accountable for maintaining and protecting the condition, quality, diversity and abundance of renewable resources in the region through comprehensive inventory, monitoring and implementation of a compliance model that includes education, prevention and enforcement.
+10. Promote and support the use of scientific research, traditional knowledge and public education to develop a better understanding of ecosystem dynamics, integrated resource management and sustainable development in the region.
+11. Development of the region through participation on regional senior management committees, development of regional strategies and through partnerships with other departments, other governments, aboriginal organizations, non-government organizations and communities.
+12. Leads or participates in the negotiations of agreements and provides senior level liaison with other parties such as municipalities, provincial, federal government departments, agencies, First Nations and Inuvialuit governments/organizations.
+13. Promote and support the use of renewable resources to enhance community self sufficiency and contribute to local and traditional economies while maintaining biological diversity and environmental integrity.
+14. Ensure quality, performance, development and occupational health and safety of all regional staff.